csc-training/csc-env-eff/_hands-on/installing/installing_hands-on_perl.md

 💬 The installation only needs to be done once, but you need to make sure $PERL5LIB is set correctly each time you try to use this module.

-:::info
-There are three main ways to do it:
+💭 There are three main ways to do it (we used the second already):
 1. Inlude command line option -I (capital i) with the path on the command line:
 ```bash
 perl -I /projappl/project_12345/myperl ./my_app.pl